Aasif-github/Database/Javascript/closure.md

 # Closures

-Closures in JavaScript are functions that retain access to variables from their containing scope even after the parent function has finished executing.
-They’re useful for maintaining private data, creating modular code, and implementing callback functions with persistent state.
+A closure in JavaScript is a function that can access variables from its outer scope even after the outer function has finished running.

-What is a Closure?

-A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
-When you create a closure, you gain access to an outer function’s scope from an inner function.
-Closures are automatically created every time a function is defined in JavaScript.
+It "remembers" these variables, allowing it to use them later.
+Closures are automatically created whenever you define a function.

 Lexical Scoping